fmbellomy/ScreenshotSettings/README.md

 ## A note on PNG Metadata
 The Windows Explorer cannot display the metadata included by this mod.
 You will need to get a dedicated program for windows to be able to see it.

-To be frank, the existing solutions for viewing PNG metadata on Windows are somewhat disappointing.
-I may make a standalone tool for this in the future just to get something more accessible out there.
 ### Viewing Metadata: CLI
 If you're comfortable using a command-line tool, you can use [ImageMagick](https://imagemagick.org/)'s `identify --verbose` command to see it.